-1974 Florida Blazers WFL TeeRegular price $34.00 Save $0.00
+1974 Florida Blazers WFL TeeRegular price $32.00

 The Blazers began in 1974 when oceanographic engineer E. Joseph Wheeler bought the WFL rights to the Washington, D. C. area.
 The team was originally called the Washington Capitals, but the NHL expansion team of the same name objected, forcing him to change the name to the Washington Ambassadors.
 Under coach Jack Pardee, quarterback Bob Davis (Joe Namath's former backup), running back Tommy Reamon and a dominating secondary, the Blazers ran away with the Eastern Division, finishing with a 14-6 record.
 They then upset the Memphis Southmen, owners of the league's best record, to advance to the World Bowl against the Birmingham Americans.
 Early in that game, Reamon scored what appeared to be the game's first touchdown, only to have it ruled a touchback because the officials believed that he fumbled the ball out of the end zone.
 Replays clearly showed that Reamon lost the ball after it broke the plane of the goal line.
 The missed call proved to be the difference, as the Blazers lost 22-21.

-Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are made with premium airlume (for softness) and ringspun (for durability) cotton combined with poly to make the perfect tee👌 that wears and feels like a well-worn favorite.
+Our garments are printed with inks that actually blend into the fabric giving it more character and true vintage look with every wash.

-· Made in a certified eco-friendly facility
+- Made in certified eco-friendly facilities ♻️